-A capital gain or capital loss is made when certain events or transactions (called CGT events) happen.
+A capital gain or capital loss is made when certain events or transactions happen.
+These are called CGT events.
 Most CGT events involve a CGT asset.
 Some CGT events, such as the disposal of a CGT asset, happen often and affect many different taxpayers.
-Other CGT events are rare and affect only a few taxpayers - for example, those concerned directly with capital receipts and not involving a CGT asset.
+Other CGT events are rare and affect only a few taxpayers - for example, those concerned directly with capital proceeds and not involving a CGT asset.